 Under the amended and restated limited partnership agreement between the General Partner and each of the Limited Partners (the LPA) dated October 16, 2013, the Partnership intends to use its commercially reasonable efforts to invest available funds by December 31, 2014.
 Any available funds that have not been committed by the Partnership for eligible investments by December 31, 2014 will be distributed to the Limited Partners by February 15, 2015 on a pro rata basis.
-As at December 31, 2014, the Partnership had invested \$9,124,437 (2013 - \$nil).
-Pursuant to the prospectus, the Partnership is obligated to have all available funds invested or committed by December 31, 2014.
-As at December 31, 2014, the Partnership had invested \$9.1 million in eligible costs and had committed an additional \$2.55 million thereby fulfilling this commitment.
+As at March 31, 2014, the Partnership had invested Snil and the full amount of this commitment remains.

 In order to provide Limited Partners with liquidity, the General Partner intends to implement a Liquidity Event when a sufficient portion of the Partnership's assets have reached a stage of production which, in the opinion of the General Partner, allows them to be fairly valued.
 The LPA provides that the General Partner intends to implement a Liquidity Event on or before December 31, 2015.
-The Liquidity Event may involve the sale of the investments to a publicly traded company in exchange for listed securities of that company, the sale of all of the Limited Partnership Units in exchange for listed securities of a publicly listed company and/or cash, the sale of the investments of the Partnership for cash, a Stock Exchange Listing, or where the Liquidity Event results in the Partnership receiving shares of a corporation, implement a Mutual Fund Rollover Transaction.
+The Liquidity Event may involve the sale of the investments to a publicly traded company in exchange for listed securities of that company, the sale of all of the Limited Partnership Units in exchange for listed securities of a publicly listed company and/or cash, the sale of the investments of the Partnership for cash, a Stock Exchange Listing, or where the Liquidity Event results in the Partnership receiving shares of a corporation, implementation of a Mutual Fund Rollover Transaction.